Meteos Wars: Gameplay

 Individual meteos fall from the top of the screen, and have to be sent back by arranging them into horizontal or vertical lines of matching threes.
 They then rocket boost upwards, but may not fully leave the screen unless further power is provided for another rocket boost.
 As a "competitive meteo-matcher", the player faces an AI or human opponent who is attempting to do the same thing.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.

 Erik Brudvig of IGN called it "a great puzzle game", but also stated that playing it on a controller was an inferior method to the original handheld version.
 He stated that while the game "handles well" and is "a lot of fun", as well as looking "snazzy" and sounding "great", he criticized the online play, saying that "few people were playing".
 He also noted that the online lag "felt like I was moving through molasses".
 Tom Bramwell of Eurogamer said that while it was a "good game", it was not as "substantial" as games like Lumines Live!, and that the online multiplayer mode had "massive lag".
 Similarly, Carolyn Petit of GameSpot called the online play a "huge disappointment", but said that it still delivered "hypnotically fast-paced action".